luke-nukem903/Luke-Portfolio/README.md

 ## Usage

-  Details all projects I have worked on as well as an about me section and several professional profiles/methods with which to contact me
+  Details all projects I have worked on as well as an about me section and several profiles && , || methods with which to contact me

 ## License

-  MIT license see LICENSE.MIT for more information
+  MIT license